Detroit City FC: Early years

 In 2013, Detroit City finished first in the Great Lakes Conference of the Midwest Region and was ranked No. 1 in the NPSL following an undefeated regular season and a Rust Belt Derby Championship.
 After beating rival AFC Cleveland for the third time that season in the semi-finals 3–1, DCFC lost to the Erie Admirals, ending the season with a 12–1–1 record.

-The club went 8–3–3 in all competitions in 2014 and finished in second place in a newly aligned Great Lakes West Conference of the Midwest Region of the NPSL.
+The club went 8–3–3 in all competitions in 2014 and finished second in the newly aligned Great Lakes West Conference of the NPSL Midwest Region.
 Detroit City FC made its Lamar Hunt U.S. Open Cup debut on May 7, losing to RWB Adria in penalty kicks after a 2–2 draw.
 In the NPSL regular season, the club claimed the Rust Belt Derby trophy for its second-straight year.
-Additionally, the team extended its home winning streak to 15 games, with its last home loss being in July 2013.
+The team also extended its home winning streak to 15 games, with its last home loss in July 2013.
 In attendance, the club reached its Cass Tech record of 3,884 supporters for its 3–1 win against the Michigan Stars on July 11, 2015.